14 Top-Rated Weekend Getaways from Los Angeles

 Beyond the annual arts festival, Laguna Beach and the surrounding area is a great place to visit for a weekend getaway anytime.
 There's a long public beach (called Main Beach), a lot of excellent restaurants, and many art galleries, combined with warm, sunny weather 300-plus days a year.

-The Ranch at Laguna Beach is a relatively new 87-acre luxury resort, located across PCH (Pacific Coast Highway) from the beach and up in a canyon.
+The Ranch at Laguna Beach is an 87-acre luxury resort, located across PCH (Pacific Coast Highway) from the beach, tucked up in a canyon.
 The resort has a popular restaurant and an excellent nine-hole golf course along with a large spa.
 The contemporary, luxurious yet rustic accommodations are in one- and two-story bungalow complexes, which blend well into the natural canyon setting.
 A golf cart shuttle will take you to the beach via a tunnel that goes under PCH.

 Accommodation: Best Hotels in Laguna Beach, CA